Why attic fans don’t work well and what to do instead!

 I explained to our client that the idea of attic fans to remove hot air from the attic area might seem logical.
-But they would be throwing their money away because it doesn’t work.
+But they actually might need a bigger and better solution

 Imagine yourself laying in the sun on a beach in Cancun.
 All is good for about 5 minutes then you start to feel hot.
 You go and get a big fan and set it up to blow air over you.
 Ah, feels better for about another 5 minutes.
 Soon even the blowing air feels hot, so you exchange the fan for an air conditioner and let that blow cold air on you.
 Feels great now so you stay out in the sun till you notice that your skin is red and blistered and burned to a crisp.

 What happened?
-Radiant heat!
-It’s why you can still get a terrible sunburn even on a cold day.
-Radiant heat zips right through cold air without any affect.
+You got zapped by UV rays, a form of invisible radiant heat!
+It’s why you can still get a terrible sunburn even on a cold or cloudy day.
+Radiant heat zips right through cold air without any affect and cooks your skin.
 So, what does that have to do with your house?

 The roof structure of your home is like your skin.
-Radiation from the sun hits the roof surface and warms the entire mass of the roof (roofing, roof paper, nails, sheathing, rafters).
-Soon the roof mass is so hot that it will radiate heat on its own (like the sun).
+Radiation from the sun heats the surface of the roof.
+From there, the entire mass of the roof (roofing, roof paper, nails, sheathing, rafters) warms up through conduction.
+Soon the roof’s structural mass is so hot that it will radiate heat on its own (like the sun).
 This radiant heat passes down through the attic space and hits the material on the surface of the ceiling structure (insulation, wood joists, drywall, ducting etc.).
-Very quickly the entire mass of the ceiling structure is a giant heat radiator and if your ceiling is not sealed airtight and extremely well-insulated, all this heat is going to radiate into your home.
+Very quickly the entire mass of the ceiling structure also becomes a giant heat radiator.
+This heat moves back up towards the roof again and will continue to radiate heat well after the sun goes down.
+If your ceiling is not sealed airtight and extremely well-insulated, much of this heat is going to radiate downward into your home too.

 Equipment and ducting suffer greatly in a hot attic